-Growing in several varieties, the Davidson Plum was traditionally ‘bush tucker’ for the rainforest Aborigines, who had the fortitude to eat them raw despite the fruit’s sharp acidity.
+Growing in several varieties, the Davidson Plum was traditionally ‘bush tucker’ for the Aborigines of Northern NSW and QLD, who had the fortitude to eat them raw despite the fruit’s sharp acidity.
 The strikingly sumptuous, deep, dark purple fruit with blood red flesh, boasts a soft juicy pulp and is one of the most nutritionally powerful native Australian fruits.
 Early settlers certainly would not have appreciated the high levels of antioxidants contained in the fruit, yet picked the plums for use in jams and sauces.

 - An excellent source of potassium.
 Potassium plays a vital role in every single heartbeat.
 It helps our muscles move, our nerves work and our kidneys filter out toxins.